don-ferris/MediaMonsta/README.md

 License

-MIT License.
+GPL-3.0 License.
 See LICENSE for details.

 ---